hotwired/stimulus/docs/reference/actions.md

 ### Options

-Sometimes you may need to pass [additional options](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Parameters) to the Event Listener attached to the action.
+Sometimes you may need to pass [additional options](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Parameters) to the _Event Listener_ attached to the action.

-* Options are set by adding one of the allowed token to the end of the action descriptor.
+* Options are set by adding one of the allowed tokens to the end of the _action descriptor_
-* The token is the name of the option with an exclamation mark `!` to negate its value.
 * Options are separated from the method by a column `:`
+* Add an exclamation mark `!` before a token to negate its value

 **The followng option tokens are allowed:**